oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_ip_sec_connection_tunnel_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Indicates whether custom phase one configuration is enabled.</div>
+                                            <div>Indicates whether custom configuration is enabled for phase one options.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>